ucdrstdenis/ECS150-Project2/README.md

 while(queue_length(ReadyQ)) 	uthread_yield();
 ``````

-`uthread.c` was also thoroughly checked for memory leaks, and all queues are deallocated and freed without error at the end of `uthread_start()`.
+`uthread.c` was also thoroughly checked for memory leaks using tests 1-5, and all queues are deallocated and freed without error at the end of `uthread_start()`.

+All threads also maintain a `uthread_state_t` typdef'd as an enum with 4 unique states.

 `semaphore.c` is both straightforward and brief.
 The structure holds only a single `size_t` and a `queue_t` of blocked threads.

 `preempt.c` is brief, but contains some very specific design choices.
+When the `SIGVTALRM` signal is masked.

+## Additional Files ##

 ## A "Brief" Overview of libuthread.a ##